We all know that food is taken very seriously in France. But did you know there are even strict guidelines for French ice cream and sorbet?

 - Une Glace à Paris – Ice cream and sorbet by a “Meilleur Ouvrier de France.”
 The vanilla ice cream, salted caramel ice cream and pistachio neroli ice cream are some of the best I’ve tasted.

 And now you: Did you know about these varieties of French ice cream and sorbet?
 Have you ever been to the Bertillon shop in Paris?
-Leave a comment below and let me know!
+Drop me an email and let me know!